 How long does it take to complete a second degree?

+Typically, a second undergraduate degree can be done in less time.
 The number of units needed to complete a second degree vary by program.
 You can review the general requirements for second degrees in the Undergraduate Calendar.

 Can credit from my first degree be used towards my second degree?

 Extra courses taken while enrolled in a first degree program, or completed as a continuing student, may be applied to a second degree at the faculty office’s discretion.

 What courses do I take for my second degree?